 In the summer of 2016, Evanston launched 10 Divvy bike share stations at strategic locations to provide residents, visitors and students with an additional two-wheeled transportation option.
-Designed to allow riders to get quickly from Point A to Point B, Divvy is intended for short trips within Evanston or across Divvy’s network of more than 580 Chicagoland stations.
+Divvy is designed to allow riders to get quickly from Point A to Point B, or take a leisurely cruise along the lake shore.

-Evanston and Oak Park are the first Chicago suburbs to be able to enjoy bike share, thanks to a grant from the State of Illinois.
+Evanston is one of the first Chicago suburbs to be able to enjoy bike share, thanks to a grant from the State of Illinois.

 Evanston began with 10 Divvy bike share stations deployed in July 2016.
 Planning for the Evanston stations originally began with an eight station network.
 As part of the Illinois Department of Transportation Illinois Transportation Enhancement Program, the City of Evanston was awarded funding for eight stations.
 In planning for these original eight stations, the station regions were selected based on the goal of developing a network that balances access to transit, geography and population reach.